Ultimate Guide to Barbecuing a Pork Butt

 Well, it’s really no secret at all – just technique.
 With the right preparation, the right technique, a bit of time and some patience, you too can create the Perfect Smoked Pork Butt.
 We’ll show you how.

-But First - A History Lesson: Where Barbecue Got Started
+A History Lesson: Where Barbecue Got Started

 Barbecue, as we know it here in the United States, has been around since the 16th or 17th centuries; the first historical records mention “barbicue” date to 1672.
 People who couldn’t afford prime cuts of meat (like the sirloin) found that slow-cooking was an easy way to render cheap (read: tough and chewy) cuts of meat (beef, pork, chicken) tender and delicious.

 After getting its start in the later southern States, along the Gulf of Mexico, and soon spread up north to Missouri, west to Texas and Oklahoma, and East to Tennessee and the Carolinas – where pork was – and still is – supreme.